How to Manage Microsoft Licensing in Certero

 All Microsoft compliance grids share common right-click actions:

-• Set Unit Cost: Enter a unit cost to express Available (surplus) as Overspend and Variance (deficit) as Exposure in currency terms.
+• Set Unit Cost: enter a unit cost to express Available (surplus) as Overspend and Variance (deficit) as Exposure in currency terms.

-• Set Comments: Add notes to a category compliance record.
+• Set Comments: add notes to a category compliance record.

-• Set Criteria: Define dynamic requirements using Query Builder (not available on Client Operating Systems, Server Operating Systems, or SQL Servers grids, where requirements are calculated automatically).
+• Set Criteria: define dynamic requirements using Query Builder (not available on Client Operating Systems, Server Operating Systems, or SQL Servers grids, where requirements are calculated automatically).

-• Set Additional Requirements: Override or supplement device and user requirements with manual quantities and comments.
+• Set Additional Requirements: override or supplement device and user requirements with manual quantities and comments.

-• Exclude/Include: Remove or restore individual requirement records from compliance calculations.
+• Exclude/Include: remove or restore individual requirement records from compliance calculations.

 10. Report on Microsoft compliance